-Like other members of the class, Plaintiffs were employed by Defendant as non-exempt employees and allege that they experienced the violations at issue.
-The anticipated defenses are not unique to Plaintiffs, and there is no indication that Plaintiffs' interests are otherwise in conflict with those of the class.
+Like other members of the class, Plaintiff was employed by Defendant as a Route Service Representative and alleges that he experienced the violations at issue.
+The anticipated defenses are not unique to Plaintiff, and there is no indication that Plaintiff's interests are otherwise in conflict with those of the class.